KLANGSPUREN IEMA 2021

 All applicants must apply through the Klangspuren International Ensemble Modern Academy online system by 10 May 2021. www.klangspuren.at/education/academy/application-form

-Acceptance will be announced at the end of May; all applicants will be informed by e-mail.
+Acceptance will be announced in early June; all applicants will be informed by e-mail.
 It is to be expected that at the time of the announcement of the course participants the current entry and quarantine regulations according to official and country-specific guidelines will still be valid and will therefore need to be taken into account in the decision of course participation.

 A detailed timetable and the list of participants will be published at the end of June.
 All participants will be provided access to the Klangspuren International Ensemble Modern Academy online platform, where further information and scores will be made available for download.